damiendart/notes/photoshop.markdown

 Creating Custom Photoshop Brushes
 ---------------------------------

-The following recipe will give you a basic Photoshop brush that's more suited for colouring and line-art than the default presets.
+The following recipe will give you a Photoshop brush that's more suited for colouring and line-art than the default presets.

-  - Select the _Hard Round Pressure Size_ brush preset to start with.
+  - In the _Brush_ panel select the _Hard Round Pressure Size_ preset.
-  - In the _Brush Tip Shape_ panel:
+  - In the _Brush Tip Shape_ options set:
     - Set the angle to 45%,
     - set the roundness to 75%,
     - hardness to 100%, and
     - the spacing to 1%.
-  - In the _Shape Dynamics_ panel:
+  - In the _Shape Dynamics_ options set:
     - Set the minimum diameter to 20%, and
     - set the angle jitter to be determined by the direction.
-  - If using the brush tool, in the _Texture_ panel:
+  - If using the brush tool, in the _Texture_ options set:
     - Set the texture to anything, it doesn't matter.
     - Then set the scale to 100%,
     - ensure _Texture Each Tip_ is enabled and the mode is set to